GovWizely/ingest-json-api/README.md

 bin/plugin install file:///path/to/ingest-json-api/build/distribution/ingest-json-api-0.0.1-SNAPSHOT.zip
 ```

+## Upgrading base tech

+Elasticsearch plugins must be compiled against a specific version of Elasticsearch.
+To bump the version of Elasticsearch
+that this plugin supports, change the version number in `build.gradle` under `buildscript.dependencies.classpath`.

 ## Contributing

 Make sure you have a modern Gradle installed, as the plugin uses it as its build system.

-IntelliJ users can automatically configure their IDE: `gradle idea` then `File->New Project From Existing Sources`.
+IntelliJ users can automatically configure their IDE: `./gradlew idea` then `File->New Project From Existing Sources`.
 Point to the root of the source directory, select `Import project from external model->Gradle`, enable `Use auto-import`.
 Additionally, in order to run tests directly from IDEA 2017.1 and above it is required to disable the IDEA run launcher, which can be achieved by adding `-Didea.no.launcher=true` [JVM option](https://intellij-support.jetbrains.com/hc/en-us/articles/206544869-Configuring-JVM-options-and-platform-properties) and restarting IntelliJ.
 You may also need to remove some JARs from the default classpath (e.g., `ant-javafx.jar`) in order to fix Jar hell errors.
 To do so, edit `Project Structure...->SDK->Classpath`.

 ## Credits